alexvarda/pacesetters/README.md

-This is a repository fir the Pacesetters and BU Spark! project.
+This is a repository for the Pacesetters and BU Spark! project.